10.15% Manappuram Finance NCD Jan 2019 – Should you invest?

 IL&FS Crisis has created a liquidity crunch in the financial sector.
 Bunch of NCD Public issues are being lined up now.
 One among is Tranche II of Manappuram Finance Secured NCDs.
 Manappuram Finance NCD Issue would open for subscription on 28th January, 2019.
 The Manappuram Finance NCD offers up to 10.15% interest rates.
 Your money would get doubled in 86 months.
-When interest rates are low, high interest rate NCDs from Manappuram Finance would definitely attract investors who want to invest for short term to medium term.
-Should you invest in Manappuram Finance NCD Jan 2019?
+When interest rates are low, high interest rate NCDs from Manappuram Finance would definitely attract investors who want to invest for short term to medium term. see url Should you invest in Manappuram Finance NCD Jan 2019?
 What are the risk factors one should consider before investing in such high risk NCDs?

 They are one of the major NBFC players in the gold finance business in India.
 They provide loans against the pledge of household and/or used gold jewelry and provide short-term personal and business gold loans primarily to retail customers who require immediate availability of funds, but who do not have access to formal credit on an immediate basis.
 Its Gold Loan portfolio as of March 31, 2018 comprised approximately 2.25 million customers aggregating a principal amount of ₹ 117,349.82 million in Gold Loans, which accounted for 76.21% of its total loans on a consolidated basis.
 As of June 30, 2018, they disbursed Gold Loans to customers from a network of 3,331 branches of the company in 28 states and union territories of India, including 2,236 branches in the southern states of Andhra Pradesh, Telangana, Karnataka, Kerala and Tamil Nadu.